 Psoas major varies a great deal in size and shape.
 It originates in the last thoracic and all lumbar vertebrae and inserts on the lesser trochanter of the femur.
-It traps the coxal bone and sacrum between its attachments.
+This muscle traps the coxal bone and sacrum between its attachments.

 It has two sections.
 One originates on vertebral bodies or T12-L4, and the other originates on the transverse processes of L1-L5.
 Nerve roots from the lumbar vertebrae pass between these sections.
 They blend together and then combine with the iliacus before inserting on the femur.